appiek/Fetal_Medical_Img_Seg_Nested_SAM_and_CA-FedAvg/README.md

 > **Official implementation of the paper:**
 > *Interactive Multimodal Fetal Medical Image Segmentation Using Nested Segment Anything Model and Class-adaptive Federated Learning*
 > Lipeng Xie, Lichen Zhao, Shuaiwei Wu, Yi Song, Cheng Dai*
-> *(Accepted to IEEE Journal of Biomedical and Health Informatics, 2025)*

-This repository provides the complete code, pretrained models, and interactive GUI for the proposed framework, which combines a lightweight **Nested Segment Anything Model (Nested-SAM)** with a **Class-Adaptive Federated Averaging (CA-FedAvg)** strategy for privacy-preserving, multi-center fetal image segmentation.
+This repository provides the complete code, pretrained models, and interactive GUI for the proposed framework, which combines a lightweight Nested Segment Anything Model (Nested-SAM) with a **Class-Adaptive Federated Averaging (CA-FedAvg) strategy for privacy-preserving, multi-center fetal image segmentation.

 ---